Transportation Engineering

 Safe Routes to School

-The Clackamas County Safe Routes to School Program is pleased to announce the 7th annual Poster Art Contest.
-Students are invited to submit their original artwork based on one of the following themes:
+The Clackamas County Safe Routes to School Program is pleased to announce the winners of the 7th annual Poster Art Contest.
+In Spring 2025, elementary, middle and high school students from across the county were invited to submit artwork based on one of the following themes:

 1. Always be Visible